diwu/BeijingAirWatch/README.md

 4. In the watch app, press the *City* button to select your city.
 5. Also in the watch app, press the *Refresh* button to force-start the initial refresh.
 6. When the watch app is done refreshing, you will find meaningful data displayed right above the refresh and city buttons.
-7. If the refresh takes too long to finish, try kill the app and start all over.
-8. When the refresh is done, hit the digital crown to go back to the clock face.
+7. When the refresh is done, hit the digital crown to go back to the clock face.
-9. It's possible that when back to the clock face, you are still seeing the *Press to Refresh*  (or *??*) text instead of the air quality reading.
-If that's the case, force touch to switch to another clock face that doesn't have this complication, and then switch back.
-By now you should see the correct reading.

 []()